If you're like us, softer, smoother skin might be one of your year-round skin care goals. The secret to achieving it? Exfoliation.

-"Dry brushing is a technique that, when performed properly and consistently, can yield healthier and younger-looking skin by exfoliating, assisting lymphatic flow and stimulating collagen production," Dr. Blair Murphy-Rose MD, FAAD, a board-certified New York City dermatologist told Shop TODAY.
+"Dry brushing is a technique that, when performed properly and consistently, can yield healthier and younger-looking skin by exfoliating, assisting lymphatic flow and stimulating collagen production," Dr. Blair Murphy-Rose, FAAD, a board-certified New York City dermatologist told Shop TODAY.

-Since exfoliation helps to increase cellular turnover, Murphy-Rose also says it can reveal softer and more youthful skin, as well as reduce the appearance of fine lines when collagen production is stimulated.
+Since exfoliation helps to increase cellular turnover, Murphy-Rose also says it can reduce the appearance of fine lines when collagen production is stimulated.

 Is dry brushing good for your skin?